Catena-Media/pluribus/README.md

 Specify a Custom Logger
 =======================

-If you provide a logging function in your configuration file, it will be used.
+If you provide a logging function in your configuration object, it will be used.
 For example, `config.logger = require("winston").info`.

 API Documentation